PROgram52bc/CS577_llm_judge/README.md

 The example experiment uses a mock LLM by default.
 Replace `MockLabelLLM` in `main.py` with an API or local model client to evaluate a real model.

+### Available LLM clients

+- `PurdueGenAIClient` connects to Purdue's GenAI OpenAI-compatible endpoint.
+Provide an API key via the constructor or the `PURDUE_GENAI_API_KEY` environment variable.
+- `OllamaClient` streams prompts to a locally hosted Ollama model (defaults to `deepseek-r1:8b`) using the `ollama` CLI.

 ```bash
 python main.py --sample-size 10 --log-dir logs
 ```